haosulab/ManiSkill-Legacy/README.md

 All the tasks in ManiSkill use similar robots, which are composed of three parts: moving platform, Sciurus robot body, and one or two Franka Panda arm(s).
 The moving platform can move and rotate on the ground plane, and its height is also adjustable.
 The robot body is fixed on top of the platform, providing support for the arms.
 Depending on the task, one or two robot arm(s) are connected to the robot body.
 There are 22 joints in the dual-arm robot and 13 for the single-arm robot.
 To match with the realistic robotics setup, we use PID controllers to control the joints of the robots.
 The robot fingers use position controllers, while all other joints, including the moving platform joints and the arm joints, use velocity controllers.
 The controllers are internally implemented as augmented PD and PID controllers.
 The action space corresponds to the normalized target values of all controllers.

+We also provide another action interface based on operational space control, please see [Operational Space Control](#operational-space-control) for more details.

 ### Observations
 ManiSkill supports three observation modes: `state`, `pointcloud` and `rgbd`, which can be set by `env.set_env_mode(obs_mode=obs_mode)`.
 For all observation modes, the observation consist of three components: 1) A vector that describes the current state of the robot, including pose, velocity, angular velocity of the moving platform of the robot, joint angles and joint velocities of all robot joints, as well as states of all controllers; 2) A vector that describes task-relevant information, if necessary; 3) Perception of the scene, which has different representations according to the observation modes.
 In `state` mode, the perception information is a vector that encodes the full ground truth physical state of the environment (e.g. pose of the manipulated objects); in `pointcloud` mode, the perception information is a point cloud captured from the mounted cameras on the robot; in `rgbd` mode, the perception information is RGB-D images captured from the cameras.